Investment Company Registration Process In Nepal 2026 | Legal Requirements & Compliance Guide

 6. Additional permits and licenses: 2-4 weeks

-The entire process typically takes 2-4 months, depending on the complexity of the company structure and the efficiency of document preparation.
+The entire process usually takes 2–4 months, depending on how complex the company structure is and how quickly documents are prepared during the investment company registration process in Nepal.

 Post-Registration Compliance for Investment Companies Nepal

-After registration, investment companies must maintain ongoing compliance:
+After registration, investment companies in Nepal must follow ongoing compliance requirements to operate legally and smoothly:

 1. Annual General Meetings (AGMs) and filing of annual returns